imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm).
 * Go to: [https://salvador.adobeconnect.com/redroom](https://salvador.adobeconnect.com/redroom).
 Log in with the supplied username and password.
 (REVIEW THIS STEP)
 * Essentially, during your remote presentation must be open only your browser, your webcam and your microphone.
+* The streaming event can not be recorded in any known electronic form.

 ###Room assistant
 * Fully charge your mobile or notebook's battery.
 We won't supply electricity during the event.
 (VERIFY THIS)
 * No food.
 No drinks on both rooms.
 * Photos without flash can be taken along the meeting.
+* The streaming event can not be recorded in any known electronic form.

 ##Miscellaneous
 * _Common sense rules everything._